emredagli/physics-constants-explorer/research/README.md

 And of course to my beloved wife Ayşen and my dear children Ozan & Doruk!

-I would like to thank all the team who have developed and contributed the [pint library](https://pint.readthedocs.io/en/stable/) 👏
+I would also like to thank all the team who have developed and contributed the [pint library](https://pint.readthedocs.io/en/stable/) 👏

 Emre Dagli

-## 8 Final Notes
+## 7 Final Notes

-The results found in this research are only numerical explorations, they are not physical proof or a derivation!
+The results found in this research are only numerical explorations, they are not a physical proof or a derivation!

-I hope the approach and the results, make sense to physicists and would be beneficial in their studies!
+I am not sure if a similar physical constant explorer program has been implemented before.
+If it has been implemented already, I hope this approach gives a new perspective on helping us to understand the mystery of nature with good purposes!